hoangviet1vu/msa-dependency-management/README.md

-# Dependency Management on Microservices
+# Designing and Managing Service Dependencies in Microservices

 When working on Microservices System, we don't work with only single application, we work with a system that composed of multiple services (application), that each single service will have their own responsibility and have relationship with others that will make the service dependencies.
 If with Object Oriented Programming, we have the strategy of `loose coupling, high cohesion` when designing classes relationship, we have the same with Microservices when designing Services with  consideration of what is the responsibility of the service, how is it constructed and how will the service communicate with others.